micro-manager/micro-manager.github.io/_pages/Olympus.md

 offset, and then running autofocus will return the focus drive to that offset.

-{% include Note text="For the BX61, currently only one filter wheel is supported, which is connected to FW1 port on the controller." %}
+{% include notice icon="info" content="For the BX61, currently only one filter wheel is supported, which is connected to FW1 port on the controller." %}

 {% include Listserv_Search text="Olympus" %}